Hypn-OS/Maternal-Assistance-App/README.md

 # Solution Proposed :heavy_check_mark:
 MAA (Maternal Assistance App) developed by Hypnos is specially designed for Indian Parents to get regular & instant assistance during the pregnancy and the parenting phase.
 ### The app is having the following features :
 - The app will notify about the daily development of the child.
-According to the expected delivery date, it will generate the whole timeline.
+According to the expected delivery date, it will be generate the whole timeline.
 - A list of hospitals available near the mother can be looked upon.
 - Post-delivery, the vaccination details with the time and availability in the nearest hospital will be provided.
 - A perfect and seasonal diet chart verified by the doctor will be provided according to per the needs of the mother (Pregnancy and post-pregnancy period).